ivangarzab/bookclub-api/README.md

 **Optional Fields:**
 - `name` - The new name for the club
+- `discord_channel` - The Discord channel ID for the club
+- `shame_list` - Array of member IDs for the club's shame list (replaces existing list)

 **Note:** At least one field to update must be provided, or the request will return a 400 error.